H4D32/DBMS-Project/DB61B/testing/RunTest.md

 To change that just add or replace arguments indicating the filename of .in and .out files

-After that remenber to put .in and .out files into repo/DB61B/testing
+After that remember to put .in and .out files into repo/DB61B/testing

 ## Run